swcarpentry/DEPRECATED-bc/README.md

 *   `reference.html`: a cheat sheet for the subject.
 *   `summary.html`: closing summary of the entire lesson.

-They also contain subdirectories for various topics, each of which has:
+It also contain subdirectories for various topics, each of which has:

 *   `title.md`: the topic title